pornpipatKhumjhom/data_science_projects/README.md

-# Data Science projects
+# Data Analysis Projects
-All my data projects for Data Scientist and Data Analyst.
+My portfolio of data projects for a Data Analyst role.